The Hidden Dangers of CAFO-Raised Meat & Emerging Food Alternatives (Part 3)

 Health Concerns with Lab-Grown Meat

 Many lab-grown meat products rely on genetic modification, synthetic growth factors, and highly controlled cell cultures to accelerate tissue growth.
-These processes raise unanswered questions about how such foods interact with human metabolism, hormones, and immune signaling over time.
+These lab-grown meat production processes raise unanswered questions about how engineered cellular tissue interacts with human metabolism, hormones, and immune signaling over time.

 Gut Health & Digestive Restoration